-Figure 4 shows the groundwater flow in the area of the Vrbanski Plato.
+Fig. 4 shows the groundwater flow in the area of the Vrbanski Plato.
 In the western part of the Limbuška Dobrava, the Drava infiltrates into the aquifer's groundwater body above the HEPP Maribor Island, which is then merged with the hinterland waters flowing from the Pohorje hill.
 The groundwater direction is then in the direction of Maribor Island in the middle of the Drava River, where the river additionally infiltrates the groundwater.
 In the area of the Maribor Island, there are also pumping wells for the first step of the artificial groundwater recharge system.
 The groundwater then flows to the pumping station of the Vrbanski Plato.
-From the other side of the city, the groundwater flow is a consequence of the groundwater depression, which is created by the Drava, which infiltrates the Lent area (part of the city).
+From the other side of the city, the groundwater flow is a consequence of the groundwater depression, which is created by the drawdown in the pumping station.
+The flow from the direction of the city centre is recharged by the Drava, which infiltrates the Lent area (part of the city).